Herland (novel)

-Herland is a utopian novel from 1915, written by American feminist Charlotte Perkins Gilman.
+Herland is a 1915 feminist utopian novel written by American feminist Charlotte Perkins Gilman.
 The book describes an isolated society composed entirely of women, who bear children without men (parthenogenesis, a form of asexual reproduction).
 The result is an ideal social order: free of war, conflict, and domination.
 It was first published in monthly installments as a serial in 1915 in The Forerunner, a magazine edited and written by Gilman between 1909 and 1916, with its sequel, With Her in Ourland beginning immediately thereafter in the January 1916 issue.
 The book is often considered to be the middle volume in her utopian trilogy, preceded by Moving the Mountain (1911).
 It was not published in book form until 1979.

 Plot summary

 The story is told from the perspective of Vandyck "Van" Jennings, a sociology student who, along with two friends, Terry O. Nicholson and Jeff Margrave, forms an expedition party to explore an area of uncharted land rumored to be home to a society consisting entirely of women.
 The three friends do not entirely believe the rumors because they are unable to think of a way how human reproduction could occur without males.
 The men speculate about what a society of women would be like, each guessing differently based on the stereotype of women which he holds most dear: Jeff regarding women as things to be served and protected; Terry viewing them as things to be conquered and won.

 When the explorers reach their destination, they proceed with caution, hiding the biplane they arrive in, and trying to keep themselves hidden in the forests that border the land.
 They are quickly found by three young women who they realize are observing them from the treetops.
 After attempting to catch the girls with trickery, the men end up chasing the young women towards a town or village.
-The women outrun them easily and disappear among the houses, which, Van notes are exceptionally well made and attractive.
+The women easily outrun them and disappear among the houses, which, Van notes are exceptionally well made and attractive.
 After meeting the first inhabitants of this new land (which Van names "Herland") the men proceed more cautiously, noting that the girls they met were strong, agile, and completely unafraid.
 Their caution is warranted, because as the men enter the town where the girls disappeared, they become surrounded by a large group of women, who march them towards an official-looking building.
 The three men attempt an escape, but are swiftly and easily overpowered by the large group of women and eventually anesthetized.